 We would sit down, and think which way

 To walk, and pass our long love’s day.

 And you should, if you please, refuse

-“This coyness, lady, were no crime.” – saying that a lady’s “coyness” is a crime is clearly an adynaton since no lawmaker will be sane enough to pass a law to criminalize coyness.
+Saying that a lady’s “coyness” is a crime, in the first bold phrase above, is clearly an adynaton since no lawmaker would be insane enough to pass a law criminalizing coyness.

 How is’t with me when every noise appals me?

 What hands are here? ha!
 They pluck out mine eyes.

 Will all great Neptune’s ocean wash this blood

 Clean from my hand?
 No, this my hand will rather